sejalv/solarsys_sv/README.md

 *	Setup Reference Data either by admin interface OR using Postman / cURL:

 > curl -D - -X POST https://oorjan-sv.herokuapp.com/solarsys/api/postreference/ -d 'lat=19&long=73&system_capacity=4'
-(DC Output (8760 data points) will be automatically fetched from NREL API and stored along with Ref Installation Metadata – Lat/Lon/SC)
+(DC Output - 8760 data points, will be automatically fetched from NREL API and stored in a JSONField in the same table/row as its Ref Installation Metadata – Lat/Lon/SC)

 *	Setup Installation Key either by admin interface OR using Postman / cURL: